Craving crunchy popiah rolls for a light lunch or midday snack? Check out the best popiah stalls in Singapore with delivery options too.

 8. Kway Guan Huat Joo Chiat Popiah: Known for fresh, paper-thin popiah skin

-This beloved popiah stall in Joo Chiat has been making authentic popiah skins for over 70 years (what!) using a secret family recipe.
+This beloved popiah Singapore stall in Joo Chiat has been making authentic popiah skins for over 70 years (what!) using a secret family recipe.
 Head down to see them turn dollops of dough into ultra-thin skins on a searing hot pan.
-It may be on the pricier side at $4 a roll, but it’s so worth the flavour and crunch.
+It may be on the pricier side at $4 a roll, but it’s so worth it for one of the best popiahs in Singapore.
 You can even have yours served with crab meat that’s cooked in a delightful seafood sauce.

 Price: $4 per piece; DIY sets from $68